usnistgov/trec-browser/browser/src/docs/trec9/overview.md

 {==

 The TREC Interactive Track has the goal of investigating interactive information retrieval by examining the process as well as the results.
 In TREC-9 six research groups ran a total of 12 interactive information retrieval (IR) system variants on a shared problem: a fact-finding task, eight questions, and newspaper/newswire documents from the TREC collections.
 This report summarizes the shared experimental framework, which for TREC-9 was designed to support analysis and comparison of system performance only within sites.
-The report refers the reader to separate discussions of the experiments performed by each participating group | their hypotheses, experimental systems, and results.
-The papers from each of the participating groups and the raw and evaluated results are available via the TREC home page (trec.nist.gov).

 ==}

 :fontawesome-solid-user-group: **Track coordinator(s):**

 - W. Hersh, Oregon Health Sciences University
-- Paul Over, National Institute of Standards and Technology
+- Paul Over, National Institute of Standards and Technology (NIST)

 :fontawesome-solid-globe: **Track Web Page:** [`https://trec.nist.gov/data/t9i/t9i.html`](https://trec.nist.gov/data/t9i/t9i.html)